JamieRobertson/color-pallete-from-image/readme.md

 These are some experiments to find an appropriate pastel color from an image.

 This app uses [Pillow](https://python-pillow.org/) - a fork from PIL (Python Imaging Library).

 This app also uses [Flask](http://flask.pocoo.org/) to preview the images + background colors.

+[Blazy](https://github.com/dinbror/blazy) is used to lazyload images.
+It does not require jQuery.

 ### How to install